Fares and Zones

 You can apply for a refund of any unused myki money, unused myki pass or part used myki pass at any time, more information can be found on the PTV website

 Melbourne public transport zones changed from January 1 2015, the whole network is now classed as Zone 1.

 This means you pay one price to travel to/from La Trobe University and beyond.

 If all your travel is still within the old Zone 2, then it will be even cheaper to travel.

 Eligible students for the Victorian Public Transport (VPT) concession card will automatically be emailed a pre-filled application form to their La Trobe student email account.

 More information can be found in StudentOnLine.

-In 2016 international and New Zealand undergraduate students enrolled in full time study will be able to purchase a half-price annual public transport for the zone/s in which you study for travel on tram, train and bus services.
+Since 2016 international and New Zealand undergraduate students (not postgraduate) enrolled in full time study will be able to purchase a half-price annual public transport for the zone/s in which you study for travel on tram, train and bus services.